AndorfLab/ImmPort-Curation-Tool/documentation/Logging Errors.md

 * [Warning](#warnings)

 ## Critical
 Critical problems indicate a problem with the data and should be addressed.
+After fixing the issues, the tool should be re-run.
 ### Table Field not found in file
 ![Table field missing](./images/logging/critical_missing_data_field.png)